-How to add the cubed sign in word online?
+How to add the cubed sign in Word online?

 Here is the easiest way to include a cubed sign to the document you are working on.